-The Psychology Program can be completed in two terms of full-time study, beginning in the fall and spring.
+The Certificate in Psychology can be completed in two terms of full-time study, beginning in the fall and spring.
 However, most students enroll in the program to prepare for graduate school, which means completing at least two full terms of research prior to applying to graduate school.
 Most students complete the program in 16-18 months.
 After applying to graduate programs, many students continue to take seminars and engage in research during the spring and summer.
 It is advised that students spread out their coursework over at least three to four semesters beginning in the fall.
 Students who work full- or part-time may spread out their coursework over a longer period.
 In general, the psychology adviser will help students plan a curriculum that enables them to apply to graduate school in the fall following entry into the program (or the subsequent fall for students who opt to spread their coursework out over a longer period of time).

 Students are required to maintain an overall GPA of 3.0 (B) or better.
 Every course creditable toward the certification must be taken for a letter grade.
 Courses with a grade of P or below a B- will not count toward the completion of the certificate.